How To Simplify the Online Registration Process (Especially on Mobile)

 • Add answers to the top 4-5 frequently asked questions.
 This can drastically reduce support requests by preemptively addressing common concerns.

 • Reassure new registrants.
-For example, parents signing up their child for a gymnastics class for the first time may feel anxious; clear, friendly information helps ease that.
+For example, parents signing their child up for a gymnastics class for the first time may feel anxious; clear, friendly information helps ease that.

-Prevent buyer's remorse: The perfect confirmation email
+simplify the online registration process: The perfect confirmation email

 Flexible Payment Options